 Epidemics of respiratory viruses like coronavirus or influenza often begin as micro-outbreaks before spreading through larger regions.
 In the event of a local outbreak, emergency room intakes in affected areas could see up to a 10% increase in traffic due to the coronavirus.
 A sudden and sustained increase in demand for staff, supplies, and resources would put enormous pressure on most healthcare facilities.
 It’s essential for hospital administrators and healthcare systems to have an emergency preparedness plan in place before an outbreak emerges.
+Our healthcare consultants can help you develop this type of strategy.

 Training and Education